bhavyaEE/RISCV-CPU/README.md

 - We began the project by **planning the tasks**, this included understanding the objectives of the task as a team as well as creating and delegating tasks.
 - Once the tasks had been delegated, **machine code** which would implement the f1 light switch was created and checked by other memeber of the team.
+- After the machine code was created we delegated the tasks of **implementing the machine code**, adding new architecture needed for the machine code.
+This included planning the additions to the cpu, implementing the changes and then begugging any issues.
+- Next, we **implemented the reference code**, this involed adding a load byte and store byte instruction and testing the reference code against our cpu.
+- Finally, we piplined the RISC-V cpu and tested our final design.

+When splitting the tasks we decided to work in pairs for machine code and implementation, then reference and piplining.
+This ensured that as indivduals we were not making simple mistakes and were constantly being questioned with each decision we made.
+This is how the tasks were divided:
 -

 ## Planning